semantic-developer/SemanticDeveloper/SemanticDeveloper/README.md

       - Example log: `Created and checked out 'feature-x' (based on origin/main).`
   - Switch Branch…
     - Checks out an existing branch by name (no automatic fetch/merge).
+  - Rollback Changes…
+    - Hard‑resets the working directory to `HEAD` and deletes untracked files.
+    - Prompts for confirmation since this discards local changes.
   - Refresh
     - Refreshes the branch label and the file tree’s Git status coloring.